Newmarket, Queensland: History

 The sale of the McCook Estate, at the time part of the suburb Kelvin Grove, now Newmarket, by Auctioneers, Martin Snelling & Co, occurred on 3 March 1928 at 3 pm on the grounds.
 It was offered again for sale by auction on 14 April 1928.
 The Estate comprised 19 splendid business and residential sites, located on the corner of Kelvin Grove Road and Parker street and backing onto Foster street.
 The advertisement emphasised the convenience of the location, situated on the tram line, with a 15-minute ride to the GPO and proximity to the shopping centre, picture theatre, churches, and state schools.

-As urban development continued in Newmarket, the saleyards were moved to Cannon Hill in 1931.
+The saleyards were moved to Cannon Hill in 1931.
 Evidence of the sale-yards can still be seen in several narrow laneways including one known as Saleyards Lane, most likely old cattle tracks between stockyards, that still exist in this neighbourhood.

+In 1933, Andrew Lind and William Abel Gray created a company called Linray (a combination of their surnames) to build 107 houses on the former saleyards.
+Although there was general support for the project, not enough people were able to buy the houses during the Great Depression and the company ended up in debt before completing all the houses.

 St Ambrose's Catholic School opened in 1936.

 The suburbs' only secondary school, Newmarket State High School, opened on 29 January 1963 and closed on 13 December 1996.
 It was located immediately west of Newmarket State School, extending from Brent Street south towards Banks Street.
 The school's site has been redeveloped for housing and a small local park (Nelson Place Park) with the creation of Nelson Place, Laurence Street, and Daniel Place.